apalmer/Will-and-Want/README.md

 ### Scene 1:
 *Flexible but must establish impossibility to attaining Fruit and intense desire for said Fruit.

-Caption: 1.
+Eye's Caption: 1.
 Eye Shall Observe

 Panel winks on, in manner that somewhat evokes eye opening and/or computer booting up.